 Record your experience.

-Remember to take a note pad and pen.
-Not only will you be able to record your thoughts as a bit of a diary of your trip, But you can make notes about what to improve on for your next trip such as details about your walk, location or gear.
+Remember to take a notepad and pen.
+Not only will you be able to record your thoughts as a bit of a diary of your trip, But you can make notes about what to improve on for your next trips such as details about your walk, location or gear.

 Quite simply, this embraces the concept of “take only pictures and leave only footprints”.

-- This means that you take out EVERYTHING that you take in.
+- This means that you take out EVERYTHING that you take i.
 Leave no rubbish or food scraps behind at all!

 - If nature does call along the trail, make sure you go at least 100m from any stream or waterway and that you dig a hole at least 15cm deep.
 EVERYTHING should be buried completely.

-Light weight over night hiking is a fantastic experience and can take you to some of the most amazing untouched and picturesque places of the world, but when you are beginning remember to take it slow.
-Ease your way in to it so your body and mind has time to adjust to the physical and mental challenges that come with being self sufficient in the bush.
+Lightweight overnight hiking is a fantastic experience and can take you to some of the most amazing untouched and picturesque places of the world, but when you are beginning remember to take it slow.
+Ease your way into it so your body and mind have time to adjust to the physical and mental challenges that come with being self-sufficient in the bush.
 By following the guidelines above you will hopefully have a safe and enjoyable experience, which is the best environment to learn in, and there is a lot to learn to help you aim for more challenging and remote areas and seeing more of the wonderful places that this earth has to offer.